 To file a complaint about an FP Canada Certificant you must complete the Standards Council Complaint Form.
 The Complaint Form is available as a fillable PDF that you can complete offline and email or mail to the Standards Council or online by clicking the ‘Complete Online Form’ button below.

 Note: In fairness to the Certificant you are filing a complaint about, we may share some or all the information you provide with the Certificant.
 We may give copies of documents received from you to the Certificant.
 We may also share personal information (such as names, addresses and telephone numbers) with the Certificant.
 The complaint form will be provided to the Certificant whose conduct is the subject of your complaint.

 The Standards Council receives and reviews complaints about FP Canada certificants involving:

-If you are not sure if your complaint meets the above criteria, or if you are not sure if your complaint involves an FP Canada certificant please contact us at firstname.lastname@example.org.
+If you are not sure if your complaint meets the above criteria or if you are not sure if your complaint involves an FP Canada certificant, contact us at firstname.lastname@example.org.

-Although the Standards Council accepts anonymous complaints, it is strongly suggested that you identify yourself in the Complaint Form.
+The Standards Council does not, typically, review anonymous complaints and it is strongly suggested that you identify yourself in the Complaint Form.
 A reluctance to participate in the process frequently results in the Standards Council not being able to conduct a full and fair Investigation, which may result in the complaint being closed or dismissed.